5l1v3r1/Unofficial-Youtube-Music-Desktop-Version-/README.md

  * lightweight app : less than 5 mb and 50mb in Ram load
  * search any video from youtube to listen
  * List of channels and exploring channels
- * dark theme and lopp music mode
+ * dark theme and loop music mode
  * integrated updater